 Guadalupe fur seals are members of the “eared seal” family.
-They are found almost exclusively on Guadalupe Island, off the Pacific coast of Mexico, with recent re-colonization off of San Benito Archipelago.
-A small group of these fur seals have also been seen on the northern Channel Islands off California.
+They are found almost exclusively on Guadalupe Island, off the Pacific coast of Mexico, with a recent re-colonization off of San Benito Archipelago.
+A small group of these fur seals have also been seen on the northern Channel Islands off the California coast.
 Back in the 1700s – 1800s these seals were hunted to what many thought was their extinction.
 Their primary threats are due to bycatch, military activities, ocean noise, and oil spills.
 They are also thought to be hunted by sharks.

 First the Stats…